We Want YOU to Post on Edge for Scholars. Here’s How.

 By default, the first 140 characters of your post is your excerpt, or the text that appears on the feed.
 If you want, you can change the excerpt (for example, to a summary or a question).
 We recommend doing that if the point of your post isn’t immediately clear in the first sentence.

 Did you subscribe to editions?
 Awesome.
 You can now Select an Edition to post to.
 If you want it to remain viewable only to other followers of that edition, check the box next to This Edition Only.

 The Featured Image appears in the main feed.
 You can choose one of the default images (a moderator may change it to something more interesting for you) or load one of your own.
-Please only use images in the public domain, that you have bought from a stock photography site, or to which you own the copyright.
+If you want to upload an image, you’ll need to check the box for “This image is in the public domain, I own the copyright, or I have permission to use it.”
+(For example, you took the photo or bought it from a stock photography site.)
+If applicable, fill in the Image Creator and/or Image Source fields.
 Images must be at least 600×420 pixels or the site will give you an error message.